DriveQuantPublic/flutter-drivekit/README.md

 It is a Flutter monorepo containing several federated plugins.

 The DriveKit SDK for Flutter is available with:
-- Android 6.0 (API 23) and later versions,
+- Android 8.0 (API level 26) and later versions,
 - and iOS 12 and later versions.

 This SDK is supported for Flutter `1.20.0` version and above.
 It is recommended to use a recent version of Flutter.